The mass of men in modern society are in the throes of a deep existential crisis.

 In the end, indecision costs more than the wrong decision.

 Accept that not every path you pursue will pan out.
+This is one of the first steps to overcoming existential anxiety.
 Make it your mission to fail forward fast.
 To learn and adapt as quickly as possible, making rapid decisions, learning from them, and making new decisions based on the new information you’ve obtained.

 A life of success, meaning, and purpose belongs only to the decisive.